EOP-OMB/payment-accuracy/website/pages/congressional_reports/2023_TREASURY_4.md

       \ audit selection of returns claiming the American Opportunity Tax Credit (AOTC)\
       \ and identify improvement opportunities for the filing season. \t"
     Mitigation_Strategy: atp4_1
-  - Action_Taken: Planned
-    Action_Type: Training
-    Completion_Date: FY2024
-    Description_Action_Taken: The IRS will continue to educate tax professionals on their due diligence requirements regarding the American Opportunity Tax Credit (AOTC), through venues such as the annual IRS Nationwide Tax Forums and the Latino Tax Fest.
-    Mitigation_Strategy: app3_1
-  - Action_Taken: Planned
-    Action_Type: Change Process
-    Completion_Date: FY2024
-    Description_Action_Taken: The IRS will continue to hold the annual Dependent Database (DDb) meetings with stakeholders in the Wage & Investment, Small Business & Self Employed, and IT divisions, to evaluate the effectiveness of prior-year compliance filters for audit selection of returns claiming the American Opportunity Tax Credit (AOTC) and identify improvement opportunities for next filing season.
-    Mitigation_Strategy: app4_1
   ActionsTakenAdditionalData:
     Needs1: The IRS has what is needed with respect to internal control, human capital and information system and other infrastructure to reduce American Opportunity